 Hino Tomiko (日野富子)*——————The wife of Shogun Yoshimasa.
 She took advantage of her political privileges to make a large amount of money by investing in the rice commodity market to control rice prices and sold with a high profit.
-Then she loans the money to the high ranking officials with high interest.
+Then she loans the money to the high ranking officials at a high-interest.
 The corruption reached an uncontrollable level.

 The photo was taken in May 2019, a family trip to Kyoto